diegomacario/Super-Sunshine/README.md

   <strong><em>Salesman</strong>: It is the central preoccupation of my life.</em>
 </p>

 Replace the word *__luggage__* with the word *__light__*, and you could say that I am the salesman in [that](https://www.youtube.com/watch?v=keuhmY3tQ1A) scene.
 My obsession with light is so bad, in fact, that I had to rewrite this section about a dozen times, because I kept going off track talking about Maxwell’s equations.
-Thankfully, we don't have to worry about those equations, because a ray-tracer's approach to modeling light is very simple.
+Thankfully, we do not have to worry about those equations, because a ray-tracer's approach to modeling light is very simple.

 What we do have to worry about are the different types of light sources that we can have in a scene.
 As an experiment, look around you and take note of all the light sources that you see.
 Perhaps you are sitting next to a window, and sunlight is pouring in through it.
 Maybe there is a lamp close by with a warm light bulb.
 Or a few shiny surfaces that reflect the light emitted by other sources.
 These are all light sources with different behaviours, which is why each one is modeled differently.
 The three subsections below will give you some background on how this is achieved, and they will teach you how to create light sources like the ones you observed around you.